What are the requirements and alternatives for implementing BIMI with VMC certificates, especially regarding trademark jurisdiction and costs?

 Requirements before buying a VMC

 The VMC purchase should be the last step in the sequence.
-I want the domain, DNS, logo file, and reporting pipeline ready first.
+Get the domain, DNS, logo file, and reporting pipeline ready first.
 The BIMI Group describes the core VMC requirements: a registered trademark, an SVG Tiny PS logo, DMARC enforcement, and a BIMI DNS record.
-The issuer then verifies the organization, logo rights, domain control, and certificate request.
+The issuer then verifies the organization, logo rights, domain control, certificate request, and the designated applicant.

 |